bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 This will be the contents of the `app.R`, with one modification.
 Sometimes it is convenient to have different names for the pipeline config file, so we might want to specify it as a run parameter for the container image.
-This parameters are passed on to apps within the container via environmental variables, and we can look them app from within R:
+These parameters are passed on to apps within the container via environmental variables, and we can look them up from within R:

 ```
 library(Rseasnap)